SkAbid-a2i/d-nothi-system_Quodo3_all/README.md

 - Form to request leave with dates and reason
 - Admin/Supervisor approval or rejection
 - Calendar view of leave schedules
+- Email notifications for leave requests, approvals, and rejections
 - Notifications for updates
 - Full history of leave requests per user

 #### Admin Console & Management Tools
-- **User Privileges**: SystemAdmin defines what Admins and Supervisors can do
+- **User Privileges**: SystemAdmin defines what Admins and Supervisors can do via permission templates
-- **Drop-Down Management**: Admin/Supervisor can add/update dropdown options
+- **Drop-Down Management**: Admin/Supervisor can add/update/delete dropdown options with full CRUD operations
-- **Report Management & Analysis**: Reports for tasks, leaves, and activity, exportable in multiple formats
+- **Report Management & Analysis**: Reports for tasks, leaves, and activity, exportable in CSV, Excel, and PDF formats

 #### Help / Tutorial Section
-- Guidance in English and Bangla
+- Guidance in English and Bangla (multilanguage support)
 - Video or link tutorials
 - Info icons for on-page explanations